Transit-Lab/APIDocumentation/source/includes/_orders.md

-whse | no |  Warehouse at which you wish to submit your order, will default to your default warehouse. whsePickup | no | For pickup orders, Warehouse at which you wish to pickup your order. purchaseOrder | yes | Unique alphanumeric order number, will be set as the PO on the Transit Invoice for this order. shippingService | no | For shipped orders, the desired shipping service. transitNote | no | Transit **will** take note of this.
+whse | no |  Warehouse at which you wish to submit your order, will default to your default warehouse. whsePickup | no | For pickup orders, Warehouse at which you wish to pickup your order. purchaseOrder | yes | Unique alphanumeric order number, will be set as the PO on the Transit Invoice for this order. shippingService | no | For shipped orders, the desired shipping service. **If set, prevails over whsePickup, making the order a shipped order.** transitNote | no | Transit **will** take note of this.
 This note will not be printed on any document.
 The nature of this note may cause delays. documentNote | no | Transit **will not** take note of this.
-This note will be printed on the documents related to this order. shipTo | no | Don't specify the shipTo object for pickup orders or if you want to keep the default shipto configured in the linked Transit Customer Zone account. shipTo.languageNo | yes | Packing Slip Language.
-Must be EN, or FR. shipTo.name | yes | Ship to name, on carrier label, packing slip shipTo.phone | yes | Ship to phone, for carrier shipTo.email | no	| Ship to email, for carrier shipTo.addressLine1 | yes | Ship to address line 1
+This note will be printed on the documents related to this order. shipTo | no | Don't specify the shipTo object for pickup orders or if you want to keep the default shipto configured in the linked Transit Customer Zone account. shipTo.languageNo | no | Language used for notifications.
+Defaults to token's language no. shipTo.name | yes | Ship to name, on carrier label shipTo.phone | yes | Ship to phone, for carrier shipTo.email | no	| Ship to email, for carrier shipTo.addressLine1 | yes | Ship to address line 1